Hemapriya182024/ReactPriceCardTask/README.md

 - This project was created as a demonstration of React component rendering and data binding.
 - Special thanks to [Boxicons](https://boxicons.com/) for providing icons used in the application.

----

-This version maintains the structure and content of your original draft while making it a bit clearer and well-organized.
-Feel free to use this as your README for the project!